tmux-plugins/tmux-copycat/README.md

 Examples: non-perfect file and url matching and selection.
 That said, usage should be fine in +90% cases.

+Also, feel free to report search cases you think should work, but are not (provide examples pls!).
+I'm open to the idea of adding more saved searches.

 ### Installation with [Tmux Plugin Manager](https://github.com/bruno-/tpm) (recommended)

 Add plugin to the list of TPM plugins in `.tmux.conf`: